 Master of Education (M.Ed.) in Educational Leadership and Policy

 The Master of Education (M.Ed.) in Educational Leadership and Policy prepares graduates to assume leadership roles both within schools and within the greater community.
-Prospective applicants are diverse; they include educators, policymakers, religious officials, community-based organizers, and professionals seeking to make meaningful changes in the field of education.
-Often, applicants have a background in teaching and aspire to expand their leadership beyond the classroom.
-While teachers work directly with students, educational leaders work to determine the systems serving students.
+While teachers work directly with students, educational leaders work to improve the systems serving students, their families, and communities.

 The M.Ed. in Educational Leadership & Policy is a program approved and monitored by the Department of Elementary and Secondary Education in Massachusetts (DESE).
 Formal learning outcomes were developed by the DESE and apply to all students, whether or not they are seeking licensure.
 They are as follows:

-Professional Culture: The school leader promotes success for all students by nurturing and sustaining a school culture of reflective practice, high expectations, and continuous learning for staff.
+- Nurture and sustain a school culture of reflective practice, high expectations, and continuous learning for staff

 Graduates from the Educational Leadership and Policy program will learn to: